-A conference of the 128-nation International Civil Aviation Organisation (ICAO) has begun in Rome.
+Background: A conference of the 128-nation International Civil Aviation Organisation (ICAO) has begun in Rome.
 Soon after the session started on Tuesday (28th August), the delegates accepted an Arab proposal to discuss steps against hi jacking by states, as opposed to individuals.

 The decision was in line with a recommendation by ICAU's 30 nation Council earlier this month after Israeli airforce fighters forced a Lebanese airliner to land in Israel.
 No legal machinery exists at present to penalise hi jacking by states.

 ICAO, a United Nations Agency, acts as the top international authority on air transport.
 It's three-week meeting will also debate two main proposals - one by Britain and Switzerland, and the other by France.
 Each would make it mandatory for ICAO member states to either extradite or try an aircraft hi jacker landing on its territory.
 But the proposals differ on the penalties to be provided for states refusing to comply.